 Wyoming Wildlife is Worth the Watching

-As you enjoy Wyoming’s high plains and deserts, be sure to watch for pronghorn antelope, wild horses, golden eagles, sage grouse and any of the other 600 or more species of free-ranging wildlife that inhabit our state.
+As you enjoy Wyoming’s high plains and deserts, be sure to watch for pronghorn antelope, wild horses, golden eagles, sage grouse and any of the other more than 600 species of free-ranging wildlife that inhabit our state.

-Herds of pronghornantelope still race across Wyoming deserts and high plains.
-The roar of the grizzly still echoes through Wyoming’s rugged mountains.
-Among the scattered juniper and limber pine of the foothills, look formule deer, chipmunks and turkey vultures.
+Herds of pronghorn antelope still race across Wyoming deserts and high plains.
+Grizzly bears still roam Wyoming’s rugged mountains.
+Among the scattered juniper and limber pine of the foothills, look for mule deer, chipmunks and turkey vultures.
 Some highways pass near Wyoming wetlands, streams and rivers where beaver, muskrats and great blue herons are often seen.
 In the river bottoms of western Wyoming, moose and bald eagles are common sites.

 We think you’ll find Wyoming’s wildlife is indeed “Worth the Watching.”